coder2000/learning-management-system/README.md

 ## Description
 This project is a learning management system that has a vision of improving the ways of the educational institutions thru techonology.
-At the same time help the students enjoy there time learning in there free time.
+At the same time help the students enjoy there time learning in their free time.

-This project is merely a tool to the institutions for them to deliver what they are commited to.
-It is a supplementary tool not a substitute for a teacher/instructor.
-Because I, the currently owner of the project believe that the school is the best place to learn.
+This project is merely a tool to the institutions for them to deliver what they are commited to not a substitute a teacher/instructor.
+Because I, the currently owner of the project believe that the place called school is the best place to learn.

 ## License
 This project is available as open source under the terms of the GNU General Public License v2